The 2024 election and your retirement: How to stay financially prepared regardless of who wins

 Social Security provides a substantial portion of income for America’s retirees, but with the program’s trust fund running low, analysts expect that benefits could be cut as soon as 2033 if the funding situation isn’t solved.
 The average check would be automatically cut by some 21%, according to NPR, leaving strapped retirees with even less to get by on.

-“Whoever wins the presidency will set the tone for the future of Social Security,” says Ashton.
-Former President Donald Trump and Vice President Kamala Harris “have made contrasting statements about the program, but neither offers a clear long-term solution,” he says.
+“Whoever wins the presidency will set the tone for the future of Social Security,” Ashton said.
+Former President Donald Trump and Vice President Kamala Harris “have made contrasting statements about the program, but neither offers a clear long-term solution,” he said.

 But regardless of what a new president wants, it is Congress that would ultimately make any funding changes.
 Some senators have discussed raising the full retirement age, cutting benefits or eliminating the annual cost of living increase, which helps Social Security’s payments keep up with inflation.

-“If one party gains a majority, their priorities for addressing solvency — whether through tax increases, benefit adjustments, or structural reforms — may take center stage,” says Ashton.
+“If one party gains a majority, their priorities for addressing solvency – whether through tax increases, benefit adjustments, or structural reforms – may take center stage,” Ashton said.

 But changes to Social Security may not be on the horizon for the upcoming Congress, say some advisers.